The Basic Reproduction Number for Petri Net Models: A Next-Generation Matrix Approach: A Brief Overview of Petri Nets

 \section{A Brief Overview of Petri Nets}

-A Petri net graph, or Petri net structure, is a weighted bipartite graph \cite{cassandras2008introduction} defined as $n$-tuple $(P, T,A,w,x)$ where: \begin{itemize} \item $P$ is the finite set of places (one type of vertex in the graph). \item $T$ is the finite set of transitions (the other type of vertex in the graph). \item $A$ is the set of arcs (edges) from places to transitions and from transitions to places in the graph $A \subset (P \times T) \cup (T \times P)$. \item $M_0$ is the initial state (also known as marking), $M_0 = [m_1, m_2, \ldots, m_n]$, where $m_i$ is the number of tokens in place $p_i$ . \item $w$ : A → \{1, 2, 3, . . .\} is the weight function on the arcs. \item $x$ is a marking of the set of places P; $x = [x(p_1), x(p_2), . . . , x(p_n)$] $\in N^n$ is the row vector associated with $x$. \end{itemize} Tokens are assigned to places, with the initial assignment being the initial marking.
-The number of tokens assigned to a place is an arbitrary non-negative integer but does not necessarily have an upper bound.
-A transition $t_j \in T$ in a Petri net is said to be enabled if $x(p_i) \geq w(p_i, t_j)$ for all $p_i \in I(t_j)$, where $I(t_j)$ is the set of input arcs from places to $t_j$.
-This allows us to define the state transition function, $f : \N^n \times T \to \N^n$, of Petri net $(P, T,A, w, x)$ is defined for transition $t_j \in T$ if and only if $x(p_i) \geq w(p_i, t_j)$ for all $p_i \in I(t_j)$.
-If $f(x, t_j)$ is defined, then we set $x' = f(x, t_j )$, where $x'(p_i) = x(p_i) - w(p_i, t_j) + w(t_j, p_i), i= 1, . . . , n$.
+A Petri Net graph, or Petri Net structure, is a weighted bipartite graph \cite{cassandras2008introduction} defined as an $n$-tuple $(P, T,A, w, x)$ where: \begin{itemize} \item $P$ is the finite set of places (one type of vertex in the graph). \item $T$ is the finite set of transitions (the other type of vertex in the graph). \item $A$ is the set of arcs (edges) from places to transitions and from transitions to places in the graph $A \subset (P \times T) \cup (T \times P)$. \item $w$ : $A$ → \{1, 2, 3, \ldots\} is the weight function on the arcs. \item $x$ is a marking of the set of places $P$; $x_i = [x(p_1), x(p_2), \ldots, x(p_n)$] $\in\N^n$ is the row vector associated with $x$.
+The term $x_i$ refers to marking of $x$ at state $i$.
+Note that $x_0$ is the initial state (also known as marking). \end{itemize} {Tokens} are assigned to places, with the initial assignment being the initial marking.
+The number of tokens assigned to a place is an arbitrary non-negative integer, but it does not necessarily have an upper bound.
+A transition $t_j \in T$ in a Petri Net is said to be enabled if $x(p_i) \geq w(p_i, t_j)$ for all $p_i \in I(t_j)$, where $I(t_j)$ is the set of input arcs from places to $t_j$.
+This allows us to define the state transition function, $f : \N^n \times T \to \N^n$, of Petri Net $(P, T,A, w, x)$ is defined for transition $t_j \in T$ if and only if $x(p_i) \geq w(p_i, t_j)$ for all $p_i \in I(t_j)$.
+If $f(x, t_j)$ is defined, then we set $x' = f(x, t_j )$, where $x'(p_i) = x(p_i) - w(p_i, t_j) + w(t_j, p_i), i= 1, \ldots, n$.
 In simple terms, a transition is enabled if the number of tokens in all places connected to that transition via an incoming arc is greater than or equal to the arc weight for the respective arc connected to the transition.